shapovalov-sasha/Task-Manager/README.md

-# Task Mangager
+# Task Manager

-Learn React by implementing a Task Manager app alongside with your Frontend mentor as a part of **React** course from [SkillBrain©](https://skillbrain.com/)
+Learn React by implementing a Task Manager app alongside your Frontend mentor as a part of **React** course from [SkillBrain©](https://skillbrain.com/)

-# How to
+# Clone and install your project

 Clone this repository in the desired folder:

 `git clone git@github.com:shapovalov-sasha/Task-Manager.git`

-Navigate into project directory:
+Navigate into the project directory:

 `cd Task-Manager`